 Another option, often used by married couples, is the survivorship account.
 With these accounts, the married couple are joint owners of the account.
 It is called a “survivorship” account because when one of the spouses dies, the money goes automatically to the surviving spouse.
 Again, no paperwork is needed from the Court.
 This is an invaluable tool to allow your spouse to have full access to the account as soon as possible.
 Plus, you do not have to be married to use this kind of account.
 You can make your account a “survivorship” account with anyone you choose.
 Another advantage for both “survivorship” and “payable on death” accounts is that the funds are not subject to probate fees because the money does not funnel through the estate as would otherwise be the case.

 There are many components of estate planning.
 Using bank accounts advantageously is an important part of that planning.
 At The Doyle Law Offices, P.A., Attorney Hank Doyle has been representing clients in Wake and surrounding counties since 1995.
 There is no substitute for meeting with an experienced attorney when it comes time to plan your estate.
-Call us today at (919) 228-4487.
-We have offices conveniently located in Cary, North Carolina and coming soon in October of 2020, we will be opening an office in Wake Forest to better serve you.
+Call us today at (984) 235-1067.
+We have offices conveniently located in Cary and Wake Forest to better serve you.